ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

   For a list of the history fields available see `CLM History Fields <CLM-URL>`_.

-  .. note: See the `the Section called Precedence of Options <CLM-URL>`_ section for the precedence of this option relative to the others.
+  .. note::See `the Section called Precedence of Options <CLM-URL>`_ section for the precedence of this option relative to the others.

 ``CLM_FORCE_COLDSTART``
    when set to on, *requires* that your simulation do a cold start from arbitrary initial conditions.
 If this is NOT set, it will use an initial condition file if it can find an appropriate one, and otherwise do a cold start. ``CLM_FORCE_COLDSTART`` is a good way to ensure that you are doing a cold start if that is what you want to do.